-The Cave Fauna of Greece database currently holds data on more than 870 species and more than 540 caves from all 14 administrative regions.
-It also holds 110 taxa identified to generic level but these are visible only in the species lists for each cave.
-The census includes a total number of nearly 3,000 records.
+The Cave Fauna of Greece database currently holds data on more than 970 species and more than 780 caves from all 14 administrative regions.
+It also holds 110 taxa identified to generic level, but these are visible only in the species lists for each cave.
+The census includes a total of 4,500 records.

-Kriti (Crete) is the most studied Region of Greece (34% of the caves).
-Insular Regions (N & S Aegean, Ionian Islands, and Crete) are hosting a remarkable percentage of Endemic and Troglobiont species.
+Kriti (Crete) is the most studied Region of Greece (31.1% of the caves).
+Insular Regions (N & S Aegean, Ionian Islands, and Crete) are hosting a remarkable percentage of endemic and troglobiont species.

 TAXA | Orders | Families | Genera | Species |